-- (a) which has a blade- - (i) which opens automatically by hand pressure applied to a button, spring or other device in or attached to the handle of the knife, sometimes known as a "flick knife"; or - (ii) which is released from the handle or sheath of the knife by the force of gravity or the application of centrifugal force and which, when released, is locked in place by means of a button, spring, lever or other device, sometimes known as a "gravity knife"; or - (iii) which is-

-A. released from the handle or sheath of the knife manually; and other than a trimming knife the blade of which does not exceed thirty millimetres in length; or
+- (a) which has a blade- - (i) which opens automatically by hand pressure applied to a button, spring or other device in or attached to the handle of the knife, sometimes known as a "flick knife"; or - (ii) which is released from the handle or sheath of the knife by the force of gravity or the application of centrifugal force and which, when released, is locked in place by means of a button, spring, lever or other device, sometimes known as a "gravity knife"; or - (iii) which is- - A. released from the handle or sheath of the knife manually; and - B. locked in the open position by means of a button, spring, lever or other device; and other than a trimming knife the blade of which does not exceed thirty millimetres in length; or